 How and When a Football Season Could Start in 2020 Is Still Unclear

 Even though college football is played in the fall, postseason drills, spring football, summer conditioning and fall training camp have turned the sport into a year-round commitment.
-With all training currently on hold, it’s unclear how long it would take players to get into game-ready shape, even if teams got the all-clear to move forward with the regular season, USA Today reported.

 The Last Time a College Football Season Was Disrupted Was 1918